jkkariuki/Hangman-Game/README.md

 NBA HANGMAN

-Show your knowledge of the game by guessing the hidden names of NBA legengs.
+Show your knowledge of the game by guessing the hidden names of NBA legends.

 Live Link https://jkkariuki.github.io/NBA-Hangman/